David Kirke: Quebec campaigns

+Following the outbreak of the Anglo-French War, a group of merchants including Kirke's father received letters of marque from Charles I, granting them permission to launch an expedition against French Canada.
+Kirke and his brothers served as captains on the three-ship expedition, with David captaining the expedition's flagship, the Abigail.
+In 1628 the fleet entered the Gulf of St Lawrence and captured Tadoussac, from where they proceeded to Quebec, which they found too heavily defended.
+Withdrawing up the river, they encountered a French supply fleet, which they captured.
+Following this victory, they returned to England.

-An English fleet, consisting of six warships and three pinnaces, left Gravesend, Kent in March 1629 with Jacques Michel, a deserter from Samuel Champlain, to act as pilot on the St. Lawrence River.
+They would return to Canada the following year; their fleet, now consisting of six warships and three pinnaces, left Gravesend, Kent in March 1629 with Jacques Michel, a deserter from Samuel Champlain, to act as pilot on the St. Lawrence River.
+Kirke himself was aboard the expedition's flagship, Abigail.
 Champlain sent a party from Quebec, whose residents were on the point of starvation, to meet an expected French relief fleet under Émery de Caen.
 Unknown to Champlain, Caën was also bringing word that in April peace had been declared in Europe by the Treaty of Susa.
 Although Champlain's party met Caën in the Gulf, they were captured by the English on their way upriver to Quebec.
 Kirke, now aware of the desperate conditions facing the Quebecers, sent his brothers Lewis and Thomas to demand a French surrender.
 Having no alternative, Champlain surrendered on 19 July 1629.

 However, Champlain argued that the seizure of Quebec by the Kirkes was unlawful, as the war had already ended; and he worked to have the colony returned to France.
 As part of the ongoing negotiations of their exit from the Anglo-French War, in 1632 Charles I of England agreed to return the lands in exchange for Louis XIII paying his wife's dowry.
 These terms were signed into law with the Treaty of Saint-Germain-en-Laye of 1632.
 The lands in Quebec and Acadia were returned to the French Company of One Hundred Associates.

 Kirke had brought to Quebec an enslaved boy born in Madagascar, and before leaving the colony in July 1632 to return to England, he sold the slave to French clerk Olivier Le Baillif, who had collaborated with the English during the occupation.
 Baillif purchased the slave for 50 écus, the equivalent of half a year of wages for a skilled worker, and in 1633 baptised him as Olivier Le Jeune.
 After returning to England, Kirke was knighted as a consolation in 1633.